TehSomeLuigi/someluigis-peripherals/README.md

 --------

 Build like Pahimar's Equivalent Exchange 3, though the source directory can be called whatever you want, relative paths are used.

+Your directory structure should be like:

+  mcmodding/
+    mcp/
+      forge/
+      other-important-mcp-stuff (install mcp + forge before compiling) source/
+      SLP-Peripherals/
+        build.xml
+        slp_common/
+        resources/

+*Remember to install MCP + Forge properly first!*
+Then open cmd or bash, go to mcmodding/source/SLP-Peripherals and run the command `ant release`.
+Please note you need Apache Ant installed, aswell as the JDK and other things MCP needs.